MichaelVerdegaal/crisp-dm-template/README.md

 1. Fork or clone the repository to create a new experiment
 2. Set up a new virtual environment, and install the packages with `poetry install`, courtesy of the [poetry](https://python-poetry.org/) package manager.
-3. Follow the steps in `docs`, with assistance from the source material of CRISP-DM, optionally writing code in `source` to help write your report.
+3. Follow the steps in `docs`, with assistance from the source material of CRISP-DM.

 ## Notes

-### What kind of functions should `source` contain?

-This is best left up to personal interpretation, but a good generic rule is to move code to a new function in `source` if:
-- You reuse a piece of code more than once
-- A piece of code is considerably lengthy, and detracts from the reading experience in docs
-- A piece of code requires extra documentation/context to be properly understood

 ### What if i need an extra file/folder?

 An important consideration for this repository is that it's supposed to be flexible, it's a template in the end.
-As such, if your specific experiment requires say, an extra file in `source` to stay organised, then don't feel afraid to do so.
+As such, if your specific experiment requires say, some extra files or folders to stay organised, then don't feel afraid to do so.

 **However**, it is important that these changes are made with consideration, for the sake of